 turned into story.
 There was rock climbing and hiking in Joshua Tree.

-There was a field trip to Catalina with kayaking, a maze, and a night
+There was a seventh-grade field trip to Catalina with kayaking,

-dive.
-There was also a whale watch trip and the art museum.
-The eighth grade
+snorkeling, a maze, and a night dive.
+There was also a whale watching trip and a

-class went on a Colorado River trip where they had water-splashing
+visit to the art museum.
+The eighth-grade class went on a Colorado River

-floated in canoes on the Colorado River and paddled.
+went to Lake Mead, the Hoover Dam, and floated in canoes on the Colorado River

 Every BHS